-This whole class assessment technique can be used with Level 8 and 9 learners.
-Challenge stations are set up around the room, with a sufficient number to split the class into groups of 3-5 learners each with a different challenge presented to each group.
-The challenges should be related to what has recently been taught in class and should be based on two or three distinct learning outcomes.
-The groups should be balanced out evenly in terms of ability with the addition of the elements of time and reward to keep motivation up and maintain the competitive spirit.
-The assessment of the activity will provide a good idea of how the whole class has understood what has been taught.
+This whole-class assessment technique can be used with Level 8 and 9 learners.
+Challenge stations are set up around the room, ensuring there is a sufficient number to split the class into groups of 3-5 learners, and a different challenge is presented to each group.
+The challenges should be related to what has recently been taught in class, and should be based on two or three distinct learning outcomes.
+The groups should be balanced out evenly in terms of ability, with the addition of the elements of time and reward to keep up motivation and maintain the competitive spirit.
+The assessment of the activity will provide a good idea of how the whole class understands what has been taught.
+For example, some challenges could be focused on grammar while other challenges could be more vocabulary-based (e.g. challenges involving filling in diagrams to test knowledge of recent topics, or matching an image to a text).
+The results will give a good indication of areas where learners are less confident, allowing the educator to reflect on how these areas were taught and how they could be revisited.